 The TPS cannot effectively inspect an encrypted payload of SSL client traffic that does not match the SSL client policy.
-Learn more about configuring an SSL client policy.
+Learn more on page 24 about configuring an SSL client policy.

 The SSL client policy uses a signing certificate to authenticate the session between the SSL client proxy and your client.
-Learn more about generating a signing certificate.
+Learn more on page 9 about generating a signing certificate.

 You can configure SSL client inspection so that particular SSL traffic will not be decrypted.
 During your policy configuration, specify categories that you want exempted from inspection, such as private financial account information.
 A ThreatDV subscription is required for configuring categories.
-Learn more.
+Learn more. on page 22